mjsonofharry/windoomgrader/README.md

     - A path for downloaded depots.
 Make sure you have about 35.9 GB of free space.
     - The path to your Doom Eternal installation.
 This needs about 43.8 GB of space.
     - Your Steam username, password, and (if applicable) a Steam Guard code.
 These are used by [depotdownloader](https://github.com/SteamRE/DepotDownloader).
+1. Wait for the script to finish.
+This may take a while depending on your internet connection.
+1. Once the script is done copying the game files to your install directory, you can run the game through Steam.
+You should see an ingame warning that the game is out of date and that online features are disabled.

 If a new update is released for Doom Eternal then Steam may apply that update at any time.
 If your downgraded installation gets re-upgraded then you will have to rerun the script.